Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_core_assembly.md

 - Wire strippers
 - Crimping tool (appropriate version for the chosen connectors)

-Additionally, a soldering stand ("third hand") is really helpful but not absolutely necessary.
+Additionally, a soldering stand (third hand) is really helpful but not absolutely necessary.

 ## Step 1: Assembling RTC shield